Fabriciods/Fabriciods/README.md

 My name is Fabricio Alves Oliveira, I'm from Brazil 🇧🇷

-I'm a Full Stack Kotlin developer, building Android apps and API on the server side
+I'm a Full Stack developer, building Android apps and API on the server side.

 -   📍 Living in Viradouro